EdenBelouadah/class-incremental-learning/il2m/README.md

 ### Remarks.
-1. If your dataset is different from ILSVRC, VGG-Face2 and Google Landmarks, you need to compute the images mean/std used for normalization of your dataset using the training images of the first batch of classes and add it to the file 'data/datasets_mean_std.txt'.
+1. If your dataset is different from those tested in our paper, you need to use [this code](https://github.com/EdenBelouadah/class-incremental-learning/blob/master/deesil/codes/utils/compute_images_mean_std.py) to compute the images mean/std of your dataset.
+The input parameters of the code should be the list of training images of the first batch of classes.
+Add the computed vectors to the file 'data/datasets_mean_std.txt', in order to use them later for image normalization.
 2. Please delete all the comments from the configuration files, to avoid compilation errors.
 3. Feel free to send an email to eden.belouadah@cea.fr if there is any issue with the code.